All pages

 Select an existing preferential screen and click the Modify button to edit its properties.

-The preferential Screen Editor will appear (Legacy UI mode).
+1. The Preferential Screen Editor will appear (Legacy UI mode).

 The Maitre'D Advanced POS User Interface supports the most modern image formats in order to provide outstanding high-resolution image quality and color reproduction.